arfrie22/arf-535/proposal/final.typ

 - _label_ is a label which represents an address
 - d:0xYYYYYYYY is an auto generated label for 0xYYYYYYYY in the data memory
 - p:0xYYYYYYYY is an auto generated label for 0xYYYYYYYY in the program memory
-- Adding the optional l to the end of a branch instruction will update the link register to the next insturction.
+- Adding the optional l to the end of a branch instruction will update the link register to the next instruction.
 - Adding the optional c to the end of a supported alu operation will update the status register.

-I removed the duplicate instructions that update the link register, and turned it into a bit that needs to be set in the insturction.
+I removed the duplicate instructions that update the link register, and turned it into a bit that needs to be set in the instruction.
 That removed the duplicate code.
 I ended up implementing all instructions, but most of them were not used in my benchmark.
 I added a lot of floating point operations based on the arm operations, but I ended up not needing them after reading more about Goertzel algorithm, and I could precompute all trig functions.

 #include "instructions.typ"

 #pagebreak()

 = Memory
-The plan is to have 2 64 line caches, one for memory and the other for data.
+There are 2 64 line caches, one for memory and the other for data.
 Where each line is 4 words.
-This number might be changed depending on the efficiency of the simulator and therefore the maximum reasonable size of the benchmark. \
+The size of the benchmarks were made to be large enough so it will be bigger than cache. \
-The memory is split into two distinct banks, where the program memory is what is loaded from the ASM / machine code and is in DRAM.
-The data memory bank will be in SRAM (though it might be clocked down for the purpose of the benchmarks). \
+The memory is split into two distinct banks, where the program memory is what is loaded from the ASM / machine code and is in DRAM (100 cycles).
+The data memory bank will be in SRAM (10 cycles). \
 Each bank will store 65,536 words (2^16). \
 The cache will be a write-though, no allocate direct cache.
 There will be a 6 bit index, a 2 bit offset, and a 8 bit tag.
-There will be a seperate cache for data and program memory.
+There will be a separate cache for data and program memory.

 The memory address is the lower 16-bits, any of the higher 16-bits are discarded.